Mnpezz/simulcast.me-Wordpress-Player/README.md

 - **Live Status Indicator**: Automatically polls your stream status every 5 seconds.
 - **Auto-Play**: Automatically shows and loads the player when you go live.
 - **HLS Support**: Uses Video.js for reliable HLS playback.
+- **Stream Tipping**: Integrated support for viewer tips using WooCommerce.
 - **Secure**: Proxies API requests through your WordPress backend to keep your API Key hidden.
 - **Customizable**: Simple shortcode to place the player anywhere.

+## Stream Tips

+To accept tips, simply **install and activate WooCommerce**.
+The plugin will automatically create a hidden "Stream Tip" product for you.
+Users can click "Support the Stream" on the player, select an amount, and checkout via your existing WooCommerce payment gateways.

 ## Installation